New year, new laws, new issues:

 - North Dakota: expanded, or at least clarified, the scope of the exemption permitting noncompetes in the context of a sale of business

-- Rhode Island: overhauled (sort of) its law (based on the new Massachusetts law) effective January 15, 2020, and banned noncompetes for “low-wage employees” (i.e., those earning less than or equal to $31,255, plus $11,050 for each additional person in the house-hold) and certain others (most significantly, employees who are classified as nonexempt under the Fair Labor Standards Act, 29 U.S.C.
+- Rhode Island: overhauled (sort of) its law (based on the new Massachusetts law) effective January 15, 2020, and banned noncompetes for “low-wage employees” (i.e., those earning less than or equal to $31,255) and certain others (most significantly, employees who are classified as nonexempt under the Fair Labor Standards Act, 29 U.S.C.
 201-219)